-- a. the financial report of Gateway Credit Union Limited is in accordance with the Corporations Act 2001, including: - giving a true and fair view of the company's and consolidated entity's financial positions as at 30 June 2012 and of their performance for the year ended on that date; and - complying with Australian Accounting Standards and the Corporations Regulations 2001; ii - the financial report also complies with International Financial Reporting Standards as disclosed in
+- a. the financial report of Gateway Credit Union Limited is in accordance with the Corporations Act 2001, including: - i giving a true and fair view of the company's and consolidated entity's financial positions as at 30 June 2013 and of their performance for the year ended on that date; and - ii complying with Australian Accounting Standards and the Corporations Regulations 2001; and - b. the financial report also complies with International Financial Reporting Standards as disclosed in Note 2(b).